 For that high pass filter to work and be down by– 6 db, you need to start rolling off at 120 Hz in the chart below and you don’t get to –6dB until 70 Hz.
 This means you are starting about an octave higher (140Hz) to roll off at 70 Hz.
 Which means you are setting your speaking to drop off before the lowest notes of a tenor voice, or the bloom of an acoustic guitar.
 If your speakers can’t handle that, you really need to be better.

-I borrowed a chart below from Sweetwater music, one of my favorite pro audio and musical instrument stores online.
+I borrowed a chart above from Sweetwater music, one of my favorite pro audio and musical instrument stores online.

 For higher quality speakers, you’d want to drop that frequency to around 30 Hz and below.
 Trying to eliminate truly deep bass means you would need to begin rolling off above a kick drum in a rock band at 60 Hz.
 Really?
 You spent $10,000-100,000 in some cases to buy speakers that are wonderfully dynamic just to destroy their potent mid-bass response?
 Which then destroys the midrange…you get the idea.